 - After the pudding has chilled, pour the heavy cream into a large mixing bowl or bowl of a stand mixer, beat the heavy cream until soft peaks form.

-- Gently fold whipped cream into cooled vanilla pudding mixture.
+- Gently fold the whipped cream into the cooled vanilla pudding mixture.
 Set aside.

-- Slice the bananas and dip into the lemon juice.
+- Slice the bananas and dip them into the lemon juice.
 This not only helps to prevent browning but also adds a touch of acidity to balance out the sweetness.

 - In a 2-quart trifle dish, layer in ⅓ of the pudding mixture.
 Top with half the vanilla wafters, to just cover the pudding.
 Top with ½ the sliced bananas.
 Repeat the layers, ending with the final third of the vanilla pudding.
 Alternatively, layer the ingredients in individual serving dishes.